Corewell Health William Beaumont University Hospital

-Corewell Health William Beaumont University Hospital is a nationally ranked, 1131 bed non-profit, acute care teaching hospital located in Royal Oak, Michigan, providing tertiary care and healthcare services to the Royal Oak region and Metro Detroit.
-Corewell Health William Beaumont University Hospital is the flagship facility of Corewell Health.
-The hospital is affiliated with the Oakland University William Beaumont School of Medicine, as the primary teaching affiliate.
-The hospital is an American College of Surgeons verified Level 1 Adult and Level II Pediatric Trauma Center with an onsite helipad to transport critically ill patients from within the region.
+Corewell Health William Beaumont University Hospital is a 1131-bed acute care teaching hospital in Royal Oak, Michigan.
+Opened in 1955, it is the flagship facility of Corewell Health, and the namesake of its former parent, Beaumont Health.
+It is affiliated with the Oakland University William Beaumont School of Medicine as its primary teaching affiliate.
+It includes Level I adult and Level II pediatric trauma centers, and has an onsite helipad to receive medivac patients from across the region.

-The hospital is ranked on the U.S. News & World Report as the #2 best in Michigan after University of Michigan Hospital.
-It originally opened in January 1955.

 History

 The hospital was built on the site of what was once the Sharp family farm.
 Groundbreaking was on June 19, 1953.
 The hospital opened with 238 beds on January 24, 1955.
 It was formerly known as William Beaumont Hospital.

 Beaumont Children's

 Beaumont Children's, is an acute care children's hospital in Royal Oak, Michigan.
 It is affiliated with the Oakland University William Beaumont School of Medicine and located within the larger Beaumont Hospital, Royal Oak.
 The hospital consists of 101 pediatric beds and provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the region.
 Beaumont Children's shares the onsite helipad for the attached Beaumont Hospital, Royal Oak and is an ACS verified level II pediatric trauma center, one of the only ones in the region.

 The hospital features a regional pediatric intensive-care unit and an American Academy of Pediatrics verified level III neonatal intensive care unit.

 Beaumont Children's Hospital, now Beaumont Children's, was announced in 2009.
 Eighty-three sub-specialists, a 40-bed pediatric unit, eight-bed pediatric ICU and 64-bed NICU had been in place at Beaumont, Royal Oak since 2004.
 In 2008, Beaumont joined the Children's Hospital Association.
 Facilities include a dedicated specialty inpatient pediatric unit at Beaumont, Royal Oak and inpatient units at the Beaumont hospitals in Troy, Dearborn and Farmington Hills for children with less serious conditions.
 Specialty pediatric services including emergency care, hematology-oncology, gastroenterology, endocrinology, cardiology, neurology, newborn and pediatric intensive care, pediatric surgery and craniofacial surgery are available at outpatient locations throughout Metro Detroit.

 Beaumont Children's cares for more than 100,000 pediatric emergency and after-hours visits every year and 17,000 babies are delivered each year as well.
 Beaumont Children's is a member of the Children's Hospital Association and the only Southeast Michigan affiliate of Children's Miracle Network Hospitals.